ghumphr/brainuploader/docs/README.md

 - User needs to be able to flag cards as incorrect
 - User needs to be able to flag cards as possibly harmful

+## Critic
+As an admin, I want to perform administrative tasks so I can troubleshoot issues.

+### Acceptance Criteria

+- Admin needs to be able to review notifications
+- Admin needs to be able to create/delete/ban users
+- Admin needs to be able to change passwords
+- Admin needs to be able to review flagged cards
+- Admin needs to be able to delete cards

+### Acceptance Criteria

+- User needs to be able to leave reviews on flashcards
+- User needs to be able to leave reviews on decks
+- User needs to be able to flag cards as incorrect
+- User needs to be able to flag cards as possibly harmful

 # Misuser Stories

 ## Competitor